Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

 \subsection{Gibbs sampling}

-With more than $3$ massive partons, we do not have an analytic expression for the single-particle distribution $\omega_x(x)$.
-Instead, we apply Markov Chain Monte Carlo algorithm to draw discretized samples of the joint distribution $\omega(E,V,N,\mathbf{P};\mathbf{x})$ given by Eq.~\eqref{eq:omega_joint_x}.
+With more than $3$ massive partons, we do not have an analytical expression for the single-particle distribution $\omega_{x,i}(x_i)$.
+Instead we apply Markov Chain Monte Carlo algorithm to draw discrete samples of the joint distribution ${\omega(E,V,N,\mathbf{P};\mathbf{x})}$ given by Eq.~\eqref{eq:omega_joint_x}.
 Because the number of independent momentum fractions in Eq.~\eqref{eq:omega_joint_x} is $N-1$, each sample of the joint distribution is represented by a $(N-1)$-dimensional random vector $x_j^\lambda$.
-Here the subscript $j\in \{1,\,2,\,\dots,\,N-1 \}$ represents the vector index.
-While the sample point index is denoted by the superscript $\lambda\in \{1,\,2,\,\dots,\,S\}$, with $S$ being the sample size.
+Here the subscript $j\in \{1,\,2,\,\dots,\,N-1 \}$ is the vector index.
+While the sample-point index is denoted by the superscript ${\lambda\in \{1,\,2,\,\dots,\,S\}}$, with $S$ being the sample size.

 We apply the multi-stage Gibbs sampling to obtain samples of the joint distribution in Eq.~\eqref{eq:omega_joint_x}, where one stochastic step only generates one component of the random vector~\cite{robert1999monte}.
-Specifically for each update of the variable $x^\lambda_j$, we apply the Metropolis-Hastings algorithm with the acceptance probability given by
+Specifically for each update of the variable $x^\lambda_j$, we apply the Metropolis--Hastings algorithm with the acceptance probability of

-where the objective density $f$ is specified by the conditional distribution
+where the objective density $f(x)$ is specified by the conditional distribution